-Seeing wild orangutans is right up there at the top of lists of things to do, one day.
-Yet most people are completely unaware just how accessible and affordable it is to view to these iconic animals.
-I’ve seen them many times so I thought it’s about time I wrote about the best place to see wild orangutans.
-It’s so easy.
+Most people are completely unaware of just how accessible and affordable it is to view wild orangutans.
+I’ve seen them many times so I thought it’s about time I wrote about the best place to see wild orangutans, and it’s so easy.

-The easiest and cheapest place to see truly wild orangutans in the world is in Gunung Leuser National Park in Northern Sumatra, Indonesia.
-Visit at the right time of year during the fruiting season of December, January, and August and you are virtually guaranteed to see wild orangutans, in primary forest, on an easy day hike.
+The easiest and cheapest place to see wild orangutans is in Gunung Leuser National Park in Northern Sumatra, Indonesia.
+Visit during the fruiting seasons of December, January, and August and you are virtually guaranteed to see wild orangutans, on an easy day hike.

 This is a comprehensive guide so you can visit independently.
 You will learn how to get there, where to stay, and the various trekking options.
 From day hikes to multi-day camping trips I’ve got it covered.
 Let’s jump in.